aviax1/AE1/README.md

 # AE1
-image classification using autoencoder for lebal trainset. use index.ipynb with google colab in order to run the project.
+image classification using autoencoders ( for lebal trainset ). use index.ipynb with google colab in order to run the project.